infusionsoft/mickael-test-2024.11/sdks/core/javascript/docs/AffiliateApi.md

 - **Accept**: application/json

-## removeSubscriptionPlanCommissionFromCommissionsUsingPOST_0
+## removeSubscriptionPlanCommissionFromCommissionsUsingPOST

-> removeSubscriptionPlanCommissionFromCommissionsUsingPOST_0(commissionId, deleteSubscriptionPlanCommissionRequest)
+> removeSubscriptionPlanCommissionFromCommissionsUsingPOST(commissionId, deleteSubscriptionPlanCommissionRequest)

 Remove a Subscription from a Commission Program